dustinmarshall/dustinmarshall.github.io/index.md

 ---
 ## Medical AI Chatbot Application
 ### Software Engineering Code Sample + Academic Writing Sample
-During a Big Data and Development for course for UChicago's MSc in Computational Analysis and Public Policy in Winter 2023, I coded and deployed a cloud-based <a href="https://docgpt.herokuapp.com/">medical AI chatbot</a> using OpenAI’s Completions and Embeddings API endpoints.
+During a Big Data and Development course for UChicago's MSc in Computational Analysis and Public Policy in Winter 2023, I coded and deployed a cloud-based <a href="https://docgpt.herokuapp.com/">medical AI chatbot</a> using OpenAI’s Completions and Embeddings API endpoints.
 I used prompt engineering and text embeddings drawn from a knowledge base of 257k doctor-patient dialogues to improve model response.
 I wrote an accompanying <a href="https://github.com/dustinmarshall/DocGPT/blob/main/research_design.pdf">research design</a> for a health intervention using the app.
 The application is fully open-source on <a href="https://github.com/dustinmarshall/DocGPT">GitHub</a>.

 <img src="images/docgpt.jpg"/>

 ---
 ## Using Singular Value Decomposition to Detect Partisan Voting
 ### Machine Learning Code Sample + Academic Writing Sample
-During a Math for Machine Learning course in UChicago's Computer Science Department in Fall 2022, I co-authored an ML analysis of federal and state voting records.
+During a Mathematical Foundations of Machine Learning course in UChicago's Computer Science Department in Fall 2022, I co-authored an ML analysis of federal and state voting records.
 We used singular value decomposition and non-negative matrix factorization to detect partisanship in voting behavior, finding two clear voting blocs at both the national and state level that align with party affiliation.
 The <a href="https://github.com/dustinmarshall/detecting_partisan_voting_using_SVD/blob/main/detecting_partisanship_using_SVD.ipynb">code</a> and accompanying <a href="https://github.com/dustinmarshall/detecting_partisan_voting_using_SVD/blob/main/detecting_partisanship_using_SVD.pdf">academic paper</a> are available on GitHub.

 <img src="images/svd.jpg"/>